Huan Chong

 Huan Chong (桓沖; courtesy name Youzi (幼子); 328 – 4 April 384), formally Duke Xuanmu of Fengcheng (豐城宣穆公), was an Eastern Jin governor and general and the youngest brother of Huan Wen.
 Contrary to the ambitious Huan Wen, who at times considered seizing the throne, Huan Chong was known to be dedicated to the preservation of the imperial government.
 After Huan Wen's son Huan Xuan temporarily seized the throne as the emperor of Chu in 403, he posthumously honored Huan Chong as the Prince of Xuancheng.

 Early career under Huan Wen

-Huan Chong, one of Huan Wen's younger brothers (the other ones were Huan Yun (桓雲), Huan Huo, and Huan Mi (桓秘)), was considered the most knowledgeable, and Huan Wen entrusted him with great responsibilities.
+Huan Chong, one of Huan Wen's younger brothers (Note: The other ones were Huan Yun (桓雲), Huan Huo, and Huan Mi (桓秘).), was considered the most knowledgeable, and Huan Wen entrusted him with great responsibilities.
 By the time he accompanied Huan Wen in his campaign against Yao Xiang (姚襄) in 356, he had become a governor of two commanderies and the military commander of seven.
 While on a campaign, he defeated and captured the rebel general Zhou Cheng (周成), and was subsequently made the Duke of Fengcheng and the governor of Jiang Province (江州, modern Jiangxi and Fujian).